pa11y/pa11y/README.md

     -V, --version                  output the version number
-    -n, --environment              output details about the environment Pa11y will run in -s, --standard <name>          the accessibility standard to use: Section508, WCAG2A, WCAG2AA (default), WCAG2AAA -r, --reporter <reporter>      the reporter to use: cli (default), csv, json -e, --runner <runner>          the test runners to use: htmlcs (default), axe -l, --level <level>            the level of issue to fail on (exit with code 2): error, warning, notice
+    -n, --environment              output details about the environment Pa11y will run in -s, --standard <name>          the accessibility standard to use: Section508, WCAG2A, WCAG2AA (default), WCAG2AAA – only used by htmlcs runner
+    -r, --reporter <reporter>      the reporter to use: cli (default), csv, json -e, --runner <runner>          the test runners to use: htmlcs (default), axe -l, --level <level>            the level of issue to fail on (exit with code 2): error, warning, notice